-GTA has a current staff of eleven full-time employees and one transportation intern.
-Staff is responsible for service planning, scheduling, and performance monitoring of all GTA transit services.
+The City of Greensboro Public Transportation Division which oversees GTA is responsible for service planning, scheduling, and performance monitoring of all GTA transit services.

 GTA operates within the Greensboro city limits, which comprises 131 square miles, and serves approximately 260,000 people.
 The sole destination served outside city limits is the Jamestown campus of Guilford Technical Community College.
 GTA also works in partnership with the Piedmont Authority for Regional Transportation (PART) to provide transportation access throughout the Triad.

 Currently, 16 GTA routes are operated Mondays through Saturdays and seven routes on Sundays.
 In addition, there is one connector route, the Career Express that serves the airport area, and five Higher Education Area Transit (HEAT) routes.
 Together, GTA and HEAT vehicles drive 2,170,000 revenue miles per year, more than 231 miles of GTA routes, 49 miles of GTA connectors, and 59 miles of HEAT routes.
 At last count, there were 1,056 GTA bus stops and 46 HEAT bus stops in Greensboro and Jamestown.
 GTA and HEAT serve more than four million passenger trips per year.
 SCAT vehicles drive 1,400,000 revenue miles per year.